openvstorage/ovs-documentation/knownissues.md

 ### vPool creation/extension

 -   The available space for the write buffer can be incorrect displayed in the wizard.
 When creating the vPool, the creation might fail with `Too much space requested for WRITE cache`.
 -   The mandotary DB role isn't checked in the wizard.
 In case there is no DB role on the Storage Router configured, the vPool creation/extension will fail.
+-   The vPool creation/extension can sometimes fail due to an issue passing the variables (write_cache size is incorrectly set to 0) from the GUI to the API.
+Delete the vPool from the Storage Router and retry adding the vPool.

 ### Removing a vPool